17 Best Malayalam Movies on Amazon Prime Video

 12. Android Kunjappan Version 5.25 (2019)

-Android Kunjappan is an interesting take on old-age loneliness through technology.
-Subrahmmanyan goes to Russia for work despite his father’s reluctance.
-In order to check on his father Bhaskara Poduval, he employs a robot, Android Kunjappan.
+Android Kunjappan is an interesting take on old-age loneliness and incorporates technology to strengthen the narrative.
+Subrahmanyan (played by Soubin shahir) goes to Russia for work despite his father’s objection.
+In order to check on his father Bhaskara Poduval (played by Suraj Venjaramoodu), he employs a robot, Android Kunjappan.
 Android Kunjappan fills the lonely and empty life of Poduval making him cheerful and happy.
 But things go a bit too far when Poduval is not able to distinguish between human emotions and technology.
 The film is funny, thoughtful, and endearing.
+Again, it is one of the best Malayalam movies on Amazon Prime.

 13. Unda (2019)

-Starring Mammooty, Unda is the story of a nine-man police unit from Kerala led by sub-inspector Manikandan CP who are sent to the Maoist region in Chattisgarh for election duty.
+Starring Mammooty, Unda is the story of a nine-man police unit from Kerala led by sub-inspector Manikandan CP who are sent to the Maoist region in Chhattisgarh for election duty.
 How they survive in adverse circumstances and bond together as a team is what constitutes the story.
 The film is realistic at best.
-It’s not always that we see a genuine representation of the police force in our country.
-Not many of us are even aware of the struggles they go through and the lack of proper equipment to ensure their safety.
-Unda, directed by Khalid Rahman, covers all of this.
+It’s not always that we see a genuine representation of the police force of our country in movies.
+Not many of us are even aware of the day-to-day struggles they go through and the lack of proper equipment to ensure their safety.
+Unda, directed by Khalid Rahman, covers all these dilemmas.

-The film is about a particular night.
-A mother rushes to the hospital with her severely injured and unconscious son.
+The film is about one particular night when a mother rushes to the hospital with her severely injured and unconscious son.
 What happened to the boy?
-There’s an air of doubt and suspicion.
-It is only towards the end that we realize what happened and we are left with a lump in our throat.
+There’s an air of doubt and suspicion looming the hospital.
+It is only towards the end that we realize what happened to the kid and we are left with a lump in our throat.
 It would not be fair to give away more about the plot.
 Go watch it, my friend!

 Actor Soubin Shahir plays a naive autistic man, Ambili, in this heart-warming movie.
-He is adored by the fellow villagers.
+He is adored by his fellow villagers.
 Though autistic, Tina, his childhood sweetheart loves him unconditionally.
-However, her younger brother and Ambili’s childhood friend Bobby despises him.
+However, her younger brother and Ambili’s childhood friend Bobby (played by Naveen Nazim) despises him.
 It’s a road journey from Idukki to Srinigar that bonds Bobby with Ambili and makes him realize the good in Ambili.
 Their road journey is an emotional ride.
 Make sure you have some tissues next to you while you watch Ambili.